sebastian-kueppers/Psychopy-camera-server/readme.md

 Built with PsychoPy version ```v2023.2.3```.

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+See the [LICENSE](LICENSE.txt) file for details.

 ## Usage
 The setup can be used to precisely time video recordings with any process happening in PsychoPy, e.g., if the video recording needs to be synchronized with a stimulus.